MEDIC: Zero-shot Music Editing with Disentangled Inversion Control: Qualitative Results

 \subsection{Change Genre}

-In the following figures , we show the capability of MEDIC to change genre of a music piece.
-Here we edit the ground truth music piece with original prompt "a recording of a solo electric guitar playing [blues] licks" and editing prompt "a recording of a solo electric guitar playing [rock] licks".
-The obvious difference of genre can be observed in the Mel-spectrum
+In Figure~\ref{fig:type3}, we show the capability of MelodyEdit to change the genre of a music piece.
+Here we edit the ground truth music piece with the source prompt ``a recording of a solo electric guitar playing [blues] licks" and the editing prompt ``a recording of a solo electric guitar playing [rock] licks".
+The obvious difference in genre can be observed in the Mel-spectrum.